percona/k8spsmdb-docs/docs/sidecar.md

 ### Secret

-You can use a [secret volume](https://kubernetes.io/docs/concepts/storage/volumes/#secret) to pass the information which needs additional protection (e.g. passwords), to the container.
+You can use a [secret volume  :octicons-link-external-16:](https://kubernetes.io/docs/concepts/storage/volumes/#secret) to pass the information which needs additional protection (e.g. passwords), to the container.
 Secrets are stored with the Kubernetes API and mounted to the container as RAM-stored files.